Ins & Outs of Volunteering in Bali with IVHQ

-There are lots of different local and international volunteering organisations offering projects in Bali and you'll need to choose one that appeals to you.
+There are lots of different local and international volunteering organisations offering projects in Bali but, of course, you'll want to choose one that appeals to you.
 From helping sea turtles, to building houses or working in schools, there's a lot of choice.
 I made the decision to volunteer at a school with IVHQ who placed me on a program with their local partner, Green Lion, operating in Bali.

 Then before departing, do your research – from what vaccinations are required, what type of visa is required, what appropriate clothes you should pack, to the Balinese culture that you ought to respect during your time out there.
 This preparation is 100% needed and will make the whole process easier.